 The Distributed Tasking for Exascale (DTE) project will extend the capabilities of ICL’s Parallel Runtime and Execution Controller (PaRSEC) project—a generic framework for architecture-aware scheduling and management of microtasks on distributed, many-core, heterogeneous architectures.
-The PaRSEC environment also provides a runtime component for dynamically executing tasks on heterogeneous distributed systems along with a productivity toolbox and development framework that supports multiple domain-specific languages and extensions and tools for debugging, trace collection, and analysis.
+The PaRSEC environment also provides a runtime component for dynamically executing tasks on heterogeneous distributed systems along with a productivity toolbox and development framework that supports multiple domain-specific languages (DSLs) and extensions and tools for debugging, trace collection, and analysis.

 PaRSEC also enables fast prototyping DSLs to express the dependencies between tasks and provides a stable, scalable, and efficient distributed runtime so they can run on any execution platform at any scale.
 The underlying dataflow paradigm attacks both sides of the exascale challenge: managing extreme-scale parallelism and maintaining the performance portability of the code.
 The DTE award is a vital extension and continuation of this effort and will ensure that PaRSEC meets the critical needs of ECP application communities in terms of scalability, interoperability, and productivity.

 Find out more at http://icl.utk.edu/dte